simma-ezio/Simha_V1/README.md

 ### 🤝 Contributions

 If you're a student or enthusiast, feel free to contribute!
 Open issues, add ideas, or help build the project.
 Contributions must follow the [Code of Conduct](CODE_OF_CONDUCT.md).

+🛡️ This project is released for non-commercial use only.
+See [LICENSE] (LICENSE.md) for full terms.